 Both books talk about adjectives as words that describe things, ideas, and living beings, or, in other words, nouns.
 The preschoolers will love the fun rhymes that are chock-full of silly adjectives such as “Adjectives are words like hairy, scary, cool, and ordinary.” and “They give us lots of great description, like tall, left-handed, young Egyptian.”
 The illustrations of silly cats with squeaky dogs and hot pink shades with help the preschool aged children learn about adjectives by associating words with pictures.

 Adjective Sorting Activity

-The Adjective Sorting, or "What Kind of Adjective Is It," activity helps preschoolers learn to categorize similar adjectives into categories.
+The Adjective Sorting Activity, or “What Kind of Adjective Is It” activity, helps preschoolers learn to categorize similar adjectives into categories.
 The students will learn to sort known adjectives into three categories.
 The materials needed for this preschool activity are: